Efficient and Effective Adaptation of Multimodal Foundation Models in Sequential Recommendation: Experiment

 \section{Experiment}

-In this section, we explore IISAN-Versa by addressing the following research questions: \begin{itemize} \item \textbf{RQ1:} Does Asymmetrical IISAN-Versa's performance improve when equipped with a larger text encoder compared to its standard symmetrical IISAN-Versa? \item \textbf{RQ2:} If the answer to RQ1 is ''Yes'', does IISAN-Versa exhibit a scaling effect with the integration of progressively larger LLM? \item \textbf{RQ3:} How does IISAN-Versa compare in performance against established public benchmarks? \item \textbf{RQ4:} How is the efficiency of IISAN-Versa compared with popular EPEFT approaches? \item \textbf{RQ5:} What are the key findings about the components affecting the performance of IISAN-Versa? \item \textbf{RQ6:} Would IISAN-Versa show advantages in processing other multimodal scenarios such as multimodal text using both raw text (title) and the text generated (cover and video captions) from images or video? \end{itemize}
+In this section, we explore IISAN-Versa by addressing the following research questions: \begin{itemize} \item \textbf{RQ1:} Does Asymmetrical IISAN-Versa's performance improve when equipped with a larger text encoder compared to its standard symmetrical IISAN-Versa? \item \textbf{RQ2:} If the answer to RQ1 is ''Yes'', does IISAN-Versa exhibit a scaling effect with the integration of progressively larger LLMs? \item \textbf{RQ3:} How does IISAN-Versa compare in performance against established public benchmarks? \item \textbf{RQ4:} How is the efficiency of IISAN-Versa compared with popular EPEFT approaches? \item \textbf{RQ5:} What are the key findings about the components affecting the performance of IISAN-Versa? \item \textbf{RQ6:} Would IISAN-Versa show advantages in processing other multimodal scenarios such as multimodal text using both raw text (title) and the text generated (cover and video captions) from images or video? \item \textbf{RQ7:} How does the IISAN-Versa perform with different hyper-parameters? \end{itemize}